 For the past three years, I have been working as a wine guide in Bordeaux taking wine lovers to hundreds of wineries in the region.

-Would you like to know which Bordeaux chateaux are the best to visit?
+Which Bordeaux chateaux are the best to visit?

 Since there are about 10,000 wine estates around Bordeaux, this might be a tough decision.
-Think along these lines before deciding where to go:

 First, decide which wines of Bordeaux you want to taste the most.
 If you prefer a certain style of wine, like bold Cabernet Sauvignons, and you don’t want to experiment with sweet whites, you should choose a destination on the Left Bank.